 Hiring a bicycle for a day and cycling to shore is great.
 I took the long way and that got me through another small village called La Boca.
 Just sitting down at the shore and seeing a fisherman coming out of the water is all worth it, right!!

 The road along the shore was nice to cycle and there are lot of small beaches to enjoy.
 Sadly on those secluded beaches someone will appear out of nowhere to ask for money as the beach is his’.

 Read the whole blog about Cycling to the Beach of Playa Ancon

 I did found a nice spot to do some yoga 🙂

-My last stop was Playa Ancon, I enjoyed a cool drink and walked around.
+My last stop on this 3 weeks visiting the highlights of Cuba was Playa Ancon, I enjoyed a cool drink and walked around.
 It is a touristic place with a lot of hotels/resorts situated along the beach.
 I cycled back through the village of Casilda.

-The second day I went onto horseback in into the Valle de los Ingenios!!
+The second day I went onto horseback in into the Topes de Collantes!!
 It was a bit rainy but a great day to explore the great natural surroundings of this valley near Trinidad!
 On the way we entered a little shop that sells coffee and cigars!!
 I had some great coffee and could buy honey or cigars from him, made traditionally ofcourse!

 We also visited a great viewingpoint and a waterfall.
 I can imagine to go for a swim on a hot summerday!!

 Mantanzas, Cuba is getting back its charm!!